debtanu09/customrisc/README.md

     MOV : 1011 RB RA 000000

 # Architecture info
-    It contains a register file of 8 register 16 bit each It has an ALU with ADD and NAND capabilities
+    It contains a register file of 8 register 16 bit each where R7 is the PC It has an ALU with ADD and NAND capabilities
-    It has a single memory for instruction and data Rest it has muxes, shifters, signextenders, registers, equality checker.
+    It has a single memory for instruction and data Rest it has muxes, shifters, signextenders, registers like IR and FLAG, equality checker.

 # How to use this
     download iverilog and gtkwave